stephaneVercouillieBMID/slate/source/index.html.md

 In order to let you identify the user authenticated, BMID uses pairwise user identifier, meaning each Partner will have a unique *User Code* for the same User.
 Doing so, nobody except BMID can link one given *User Code* of Partner to a specific User identity.

 ## Confirm
 **itsme® Confirm** is a service provided by [Belgian Mobile ID](https://www.belgianmobileid.be) (BMID) to allow End-Users to give their consent to a specific action.
-You will use this service when you need to have a strong consent TODO.
+You will use this service when you need to have a strong consent.
 From regulation perspective, the consent obtained from the end user through **itsme(r) Confirm** has the same strength as a payment confirmation in a web banking interface using card readers.

 ## Share Data